 For new first year students only, this course will explore the integral nature of the arts: how we live, record our life and world, and imagine our future.
 Whether we paint, sculpt, act, sing, dance, or write, we have something to share.
 Often, many or even all of the art forms work in concert to share their vision.
 This course is arts intensive and is strongly recommended for those with an interest in the arts.
 As students examine the intersections of art to art and arts to life, this course will bring theory to life through experience and engaged collaboration.
 This course is part of a triad that includes ART191 and MUS 191.
 All three sections collaborate as a partnership to provide a rich arts experience as students and instructors from all three sections interact in a dynamic exchange of energy!

-ENGL190-HON - The Literature of Home and Belonging
+ENGL 190-HON - First Year Seminar in Literature: The Literature of Home and Belonging

-As an introduction to some facets of “English” as a discipline, this seminar will explore different ways that “home,” “family,” and “a sense of belonging,” are presented in short stories, poetry, essays, and film.
-For example, we will read Barbara Kingsolver’s 2001 collection of personal essays, Small Wonder, as well as Sir Thomas Moore’s 1516 fictional “novel,” Utopia.
-Short stories and poems by American and international authors, and films such as A River Runs Through It, The Joy Luck Club, and City of Joy will provide other views and perspectives in addition to an introduction to different literary genres.
-Further, the class will engage in experiential and service learning projects, such as doing a “Family Heritage” interview and oral presentation, learning about the history of Sylva and Cullowhee, and helping build homes with “Habitat for Humanity.”
+As an introduction to some facets of “English” as a discipline, this Honors Freshman seminar will explore different ways that “home,” “family,” and “a sense of belonging,” are presented in short stories, poetry, essays, and film.
+For example, we will read Barbara Kingsolver’s 2001 collection of personal essays, Small Wonder, as well as Sir Thomas More’s 1516 fictional “novel,” Utopia, Khaled Husseni’s A Thousand Splendid Suns, and Jonathon Safron-Foer’s Extremely Loud & Incredibly Close.
+Short stories and poems by American and international authors, and films such as A River Runs Through It, The Joy Luck Club, and Little Miss Sunshine will provide other views and perspectives in addition to an introduction to different literary genres.
+Further, the class will engage in experiential and service learning projects ranging from climbing the Climbing Wall to build community within our class, doing service learning projects together, and perhaps helping to build homes for local organizations.
+Each student will also do a “Family Heritage Project,” which involves an interviewing a family member and doing an oral presentation.
+We will visit the Mountain Heritage Center to learn about the history of WCU, Cullowhee, and Sylva, and we will help build homes with “Habitat for Humanity.”
 Students will do a variety of writing assignments, from literary and film interpretation to personal as well as researched essays.

 ENGL 191-HON - Writing & Editing Imagine Magazine